Amal-David/whatsapp-llm/README.md

 - `<responder>` is the name of the person who responds to the prompter.
 - `<your_name>` is a name to be added which can be either prompter or responder.

-The script will output a CSV file named 'output_<current_date_and_time>.csv'.
+The script will output a CSV file named 'output_<current_date_and_time>.csv' and jsonl file named formatted_data.jsonl.
 The CSV file will have two columns: 'prompt' and 'completion'.
 Each row represents a conversation pair, with 'prompt' being the message from the prompter and 'completion' being the response from the responder.
-This CSV file can be used to create a dataset for instruction following tasks.
+The jsonl file will be a dataset of your personal conversation.

 This project is inspired by [chat_scrape](https://github.com/afiqhatta/chat_scrape).